 - I have switched to using recycled brown Kraft envelopes

 - My keepsakes are all made from natural pine wood and twine instead of using single-use plastics

 - My art prints and cards are printed in-house, by me in Hampshire.

 - I am also cautious on choosing the right suppliers that have the same eco-philosophies as me and my business.
 My luxury homeware supplier also believes in making a positive impact in all we do.
 They plant 3 trees for every order they receive.
 They also reuse packaging where possible to reduce waste.
 All products are made in the UK by independent makers.

 - Tea towels are made with 100% organic cotton

 - I use clear sleeves to protect my greeting cards and art prints that are made from annually renewable PLA derived from corn/potato starch and are full biodegradable and compostable.

 - My kraft boxes and new postal bags are 100% recyclable

-- The large stickers I use are eco-friendly, wood-free (no trees), compostable, biodegradable and recyclable.
+- The stickers I use are eco-friendly, wood-free (no trees), compostable, biodegradable and recyclable.
 Made from sugar cane fibre and without silicone.
 I’m just using up my stock of small stickers and then I will be making the switch to use the same.

 - I am using eco-friendly parcel tape that is recyclable, made from renewable kraft paper and not from plastic.